ITTA's andragogical approach

 - The trainer can then guide them by presenting them with a skills repository, feedback or a positioning interview.

 - With these tools, the learner is able to identify their real training needs.

 Defining motivating, achievable and measurable goals

-- The trainer sets goals to be achieved for each intern, in line with the needs defined in advance.
+- The trainer defines the objectives to be achieved for each participant, in connection with the needs defined upstream.